 Global Smartphone Shipments by Vendors: History

-Despite recording a notable 7.1% YoY decline in its smartphone shipments, Huawei continued to remain the third largest manufacturer in global smartphone market.
-This was primarily due to the US China trade war.
-In Q1 2019, Huawei leapfrogged Apple to become the world’s second-largest smartphone vendor, with a remarkable 50.3% YoY growth.
+Huawei leapfrogged Apple for the first time in Q1 2019, to become the world’s second-largest smartphone vendor, with a remarkable 50.3% YoY growth.
 The company sold 59.1 million units of smartphones to push down Apple to the third spot.

 The above graph is a part of Dazeinfo GraphFarm – the most trusted source of hundreds of thousands of market graphs.
 Our team of researchers mines millions of data points every month to bring the most updated and validated set of data points representing the comprehensive view in a graphical format.
 From mobile to e-commerce, from Retail to healthcare, from startups to SMEs we have carefully designed thousands of graphs for those who value and understand the importance of data visualisation.